ChandrahasV/GM_ID-Graph-Plotter/README.md

 Both `lookup` and `lookupvgs` functions come with extensive examples demonstrating their usage.
 Refer to those examples provided in the codebase in case of any doubts regarding their usage.

 ## Usage Instructions for the plotter
-This tool simplifies graph generation, avoiding repetitive coding for plotting graphs in MATLAB.

 ### Steps:
 1. **Upload your `.mat` file**.